WinterLi1993/SAVI/README.md

 ## SAVI
-SAVI - *statistical algorithm for variant identification* - is a program for calling variants in sequencing data written by Vladimir Trifonov with contributions from Oliver Elliott, Jiguang Wang, Francesco Abate, Alex Penson, and Hossein Khiabanian.
+SAVI - *statistical algorithm for variant identification* - is a program for calling variants in sequencing data written by Vladimir Trifonov with contributions from Oliver E., Jiguang W., Francesco A., Alex P., and Hossein K.

 **Introduction**